philippgille/hello-netcoreapp/README.md

 - > *Chocolatey package*:

     Chocolatey is a package manager for Windows, allowing you to install apps with one CLI command.
 Its package format is very similar to NuGet's.
 See [https://chocolatey.org/](https://chocolatey.org/) for details.
+- > *AppImage*:

+    AppImage is a new packaging format that allows you to execute an app on most Linux distributions without having to install any runtimes, dependencies or the app itself.
+It's portable, can optionally be integrated into the OS (MIME type registration, inclusion in start menu, ...) and optionally run in a sandbox like [Firejail](https://github.com/netblue30/firejail).
+See [http://appimage.org/](http://appimage.org/) for details.

 For more info about FDD and SCD see: [https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/)